 7. Recognize some patients will be fine regardless of approach.

 Benzodiazepine withdrawal severity is a spectrum.
 A percentage experience zero to minimal withdrawal symptoms; they will not have problems regardless of the approach.
 Unfortunately, medicine often regards this as the norm, erroneously attributing the luck of easy withdrawal to the skill of the prescriber or the cessation method.
 The truth is that there is no way to tell in advance where any patient will fall on the withdrawal spectrum.
-It is good to recognize that asking others what they did and assuming their outcome applies to you will not provide much insight into what your experience will ultimately be.
+Asking others what they did and assuming their outcome applies to you will not provide much insight into what your experience will ultimately be.

 8. Know that taper rates provided by medical professionals are often arbitrary and overly rapid.